rvlozano/scripts/README.md

 ## Disclaimer
 All scripts listed here are for non-production and for demonstration purposes only.
+There are no guarantees with these scripts.
+Use at your own risk.
+Please Read codes for what functionalities they do.